Anorexia Nervosa Ap Psychology Definition

 Introduction: Defining Anorexia Nervosa

 The Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5) defines anorexia nervosa as an eating disorder characterized by two core features: significantly low body weight and an intense fear of gaining weight or becoming fat, even when underweight.
-This fear is often disproportionate to one's actual body weight and shape.
-Individuals with anorexia often exhibit a distorted body image, perceiving themselves as overweight even when emaciated.
-The relentless pursuit of thinness significantly impacts their lives, leading to serious physical and psychological consequences.
+On the flip side, the relentless pursuit of thinness significantly impacts their lives, leading to serious physical and psychological consequences.
+Because of that, individuals with anorexia often exhibit a distorted body image, perceiving themselves as overweight even when emaciated.
+That's why this fear is often disproportionate to one's actual body weight and shape.
 It is important to differentiate anorexia nervosa from other eating disorders, like bulimia nervosa and binge-eating disorder, which have distinct diagnostic criteria.
 Understanding these distinctions is crucial for accurate diagnosis and effective treatment.

 Diagnostic Criteria According to the DSM-5